ElijahMcKay/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      1. A token is used by the server to authenticate a user and make sure it is sending the correct data back to the right person.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      1. Use randomized auth tokens, don't store passwords in local storage or plain text in general

 - [ ] Describe how web servers work.

+      1. A web server uses HTTP to serve files of a website/web app to users in response to their request for that info

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      1.  .get is the "Retrieve"
+      2.  .post is the "Create
+      3.  .put is the "Update"
+      4.  .delete is the "Delete"

 ## Project Set Up